-In all of the areas where we work, fishers have reported a severe decline in catches over the last few decades.
-We train and support communities to monitor their marine resources and to implement locally appropriate management systems that enable them to halt and reverse this decline.
+In all of the areas where we work, fishers have observed a severe decline in catches over the last few decades.
+We train and support communities to monitor their marine resources and to implement locally appropriate management systems that enable them to reverse this decline.

-We currently work across three zones along Madagascar's west coast which together include more than 70 communities, 25,000 people and a total marine area of 2,284 square kilometres - equivalent to 315,000 football pitches.
+We currently work across three zones along Madagascar's west coast which together include more than 50 communities, 25,000 people and a total marine area of 5,853 square kilometres - equivalent to 820,000 football pitches.

 This approach is quickly gaining momentum among communities, government authorities and conservation agencies throughout Madagascar and the Western Indian Ocean region.
 Despite their notable successes, many of these pioneering grassroots conservation initiatives are being developed in isolation.
 We network communities in order to facilitate peer-to-peer learning between Madagascar's 36 LMMAs and promote broader uptake of this effective model.

-Centred in the village of Andavadoaka where Blue Ventures first established field operations in Madagascar in 2003, the Velondriake LMMA ("Velondriake" means "to live with the sea" in Malagasy) grew organically out of a collaboration between coastal communities, Blue Ventures and the Wildlife Conservation Society.
-Sustainable management efforts began in 2004, with a pilot temporary closure of local octopus fishing grounds, which improved catches and catalysed community interest in broader management initiatives.
+Centred in the village of Andavadoaka where Blue Ventures first established field operations in Madagascar in 2003, the Velondriake LMMA ("Velondriake" means "to live with the sea" in Malagasy) grew iteratively out of a collaboration between coastal communities, Blue Ventures and the Wildlife Conservation Society.
+Sustainable management efforts began in 2004, with a pilot temporary closure of local octopus fishing grounds, which improved catches and built community interest in broader management initiatives.

 TeariakeTo the north of Velondriake lie several small villages and the large town of Morombe.
 Fishers from these areas have historically migrated into Velondriake, often using destructive fishing gears and sometimes poaching in the reserves.
 We have been working with them since 2010 to address these issues, supporting the development of a new LMMA centred in Morombe.